 When comparing Lightning Calendar vs Calendar, the Slant community recommends Calendar for most people.
-In the question“What are the best calendar apps for Mac OS X?”
-Calendar is ranked 1st while Lightning Calendar is ranked 12th.
-The most important reason people chose Calendar is:
+In the question“What are the best calendar apps for UNIX-like systems?”
+Calendar is ranked 1st while Lightning Calendar is ranked 8th.

 Ranked in these QuestionsQuestion Ranking